 by Justin Bennett

-Based on the CDC report, a fourth of Americans have a disability.
+Based on the CDC report, a fifth of Americans have a disability.
 On every level of government, both state and federal, people with disabilities are not well represented.

 As a person with a disability who is considering running for office, you are uniquely qualified to overcome challenges.
 Your skills will be greatly appreciated by those who have disabilities during the campaign and eventually in office.